Bacolod Food Trip Guide

 One of Bacolod’s specialty products that cemented its position as the Sugar Capital of the Philippines is the province’s top-notch cakes.

-In particular, Calea’s Cakes have a reputation for churning out the best cakes in the city, so it’s better to give the bakery its own place on the list.
+In particular, Calea’s Cakes have a reputation for churning out the best cakes in the city, so giving the bakery its place on the list is better.
 The bakery offers various world-class cake flavors, but its classic chocolate cake is a crowd favorite.

 8. KBL (Kadios, Baboy, and Langka)